-What they support
+What global grants support

-Global grants can fund these activities:
+Global grants can fund:

 - Humanitarian projects